aabhaasvineetmallik/sorting_scripts/README.md

 -----------------------------------------------------------------------------
 # Motivation

 A literature review requires going through a lot of research articles.
 While going through these research articles (which are mostly stored as pdfs locally), we sometimes just want to look for the occurrences or usage of a specific text/ keywords (such as species name or method or a technical term).
 One way to solve this problem is to skim through all the articles, looking for such keywords (which is long and tedious), and other is to use a reference manager such as Mendeley or Zotero (and many others).
-Each solution comes with it on pros and cons.
+Each solution comes with it own pros and cons.
 There could be other ways of solving this problem but we are not aware of any such neat, completely **free and open source** solution (please contact us if you have such a solution in mind).

-A semi ideal way to solve this problem is to write a script, which goes through all the stored pdfs, reads their text automatically, search these keywords and provides a summary report as an output.
-This what is being attempted in the scripts available in this repository.
+A semi ideal way to solve this problem is to write a script, which goes through all the stored pdfs, reads their text automatically, searches these keywords and provides a summary report as an output.
+This is what is being attempted in the scripts available in this repository.

 We are providing two shell scripts

   - **sorting_script_html.sh** (For html summary)
-  - **sorting_script_txt.sh** (For organizing pdfs in the keyword folders, hard-linking the pdfs)
+  - **sorting_script_txt.sh** (For organizing pdfs in the keyword folders, hard-linking the pdfs and summary in text.txt file)

 There are two additional scripts which help us sort the pdf names and metadata.

-  - **edit_pdf_metadata.sh** (Embeds metadata to the pdf itself)
+  - **edit_pdf_metadata.sh** (Embeds given information in the pdf metadata)
   - **script_rename_hardlinks_by_master_list.bat** (Automatically renaming all the pdfs which are hard-linked together)

 A detailed description and usage of each of these script is provided below.